 You then have to recruit the right franchisees.
 One bad apple can significantly reduce profitability and brand value (for you and other franchisees) and it can be hard to get rid of a bad franchisee once they're in place.
 Consider using a professional to help you assess potential franchisees.

-Then you must keep franchisees happy with your services and support.
+You must keep franchisees happy with your services and support.
 You will also need to keep improving your products or services and developing new ones if the market changes, as well as providing ongoing training and marketing.
 And, after all your investment and hard work, a successful franchisee will usually end up with the lion's share of any profits they make in their territories.

 But, if you do your research, put enough time, effort and investment into setting up your franchise, have an appealing brand with great products and services and pick franchisees wisely, the returns can be considerable.